wwymak/udacity-selfdrivingcar-nd/CarND-Vehicle-Detection/README.md

 ![](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Vehicle-Detection/examples/SSD_architecture.png).

-The base model of the VGG16 is used to extract features
+The base model of the VGG16 is used to extract features, but rather than passing the features through dense layers, the SSD models used convolution layers as

-The network presented in the paper is trained on (and evaluated against) the PascalVOC[http://host.robots.ox.ac.uk/pascal/VOC/] and [COCO](http://cocodataset.org/) datasets.
+The network presented in the paper is trained on (and evaluated against) the [PascalVOC](http://host.robots.ox.ac.uk/pascal/VOC/) and [COCO](http://cocodataset.org/) datasets.
 Both the Pascal and COCO datasets has cars among their object detection/classification classes.
 Therefore, it is entirely possible to use a pretrained network from the paper, filtering on the 'cars' class.
 However, the original implementation of [SSD](https://github.com/weiliu89/caffe/tree/ssd) is in Caffe, and as I am more familiar with Keras, I used the Keras implementation of
 SSD from  https://github.com/pierluigiferrari/ssd_keras instead.
 Besides very good documnetation and explanation in the code in ssd_keras about how the SSD is reimplementated in Keras, there is also a lot of useful utility classes and layers that makes constructing my onw network easier.